Blanchardstown

 GLAS at TU Dublin community garden

 Established within an elevated corner of the 56-acre TU Dublin Blanchardstown campus, the GLAS at TU Dublin community garden is a collaborative garden project between Technological University Dublin, Global Action Plan and Fingal County Council.
-The garden is half an acre in size and is accessible for a ranger of users of all abilities.
+The garden is half an acre in size and is accessible for a range of users of all abilities.

 All are welcome to come and visit the garden and students, staff and the local community are encouraged to take some time during their work or study day to step out into nature and explore the garden.
 Find an upcoming event in the section below and if you want to get involved on a more regular basic contact garden@TUDublin.ie or Head Gardener Lee Geoghegan.